Shane Pinto: Junior

 After the 2016–17 season, Pinto was drafted in the 21st round, 330th overall, by the Lincoln Stars of the United States Hockey League (USHL).
 He then joined the USHL for the 2018–19 regular season where he quickly began producing for the Stars.
-Through his first 30 games in the league, Pinto tallied 17 goals and 15 assists for 32 points while also leading all rookies with six power-play goals.
+Through his first 30 games in the league, Pinto tallied 17 goals and 15 assists for 32 points while also leading all rookies with six power play goals.
 In January 2019, Pinto was traded to the Tri-City Storm in exchange for Michael Colella, a 2019 third-round Phase II draft pick, a 2020 second-round Phase II draft pick, and future considerations.
-Pinto was named to the USHL all-rookie team in 2019 after leading all first-year players with 59 points in 59 games.
+The Storm earned the second Anderson Cup in franchise history after setting a new record for wins and qualified for the playoffs.
+They advanced to the Western Conference Finals where they were eliminated by the Sioux Falls Stampede.
+In six playoff games, he tallied five goals and nine points.
+Pinto was named to the USHL all-rookie first team in 2019 after leading all first-year players with 59 points in 59 games.

 Collegiate

 Pinto committed to playing the 2019–20 season with the North Dakota Fighting Hawks and was considered the top recruit for that year's incoming freshman class.

-During his first development camp with the Ottawa Senators, Pinto impressed scouts with his play, and after completing his sophomore season with the Fighting Hawks, Pinto concluded his collegiate career by signing a three-year, entry-level contract with the Ottawa Senators on April 1, 2021.
+In his first season he recorded 16 goals and 28 points in 33 games.
+However, the season was ended on March 12, 2020, due to the COVID-19 pandemic.
+In the pandemic-shortened 2020–21 season, he marked 15 goals and 32 points in 28 games.
+North Dakota won the Penrose Cup as champions of the National Collegiate Hockey Conference (NCHC) in his sophomore season and advanced to the 2021 NCAA Division I men's ice hockey tournament.
+They were eliminated by the Minnesota Duluth Bulldogs in the regional round, in the longest game in tournament history, going to five overtime periods.
+After the season, Pinto was named the NCHC's first unanimous Player of the Year, also the first in the team's history.
+He was also named the NCHC's Forward of the Year, Defensive Forward of the Year and to the All-Conference First All-Star Team.